-As Delphine, the lonely but defiant Paris secretary at the center of Le Rayon Vert, Marie Rivière creates an emotionally rich portrait of a young woman disappointed in love who transfers her energies into an anxious quest for the ideal summer vacation.
-In this fifth of Eric Rohmer's six-film cycle of “Comedies and Proverbs," the writer-director spends the first 80 of its 98 minutes treading territory that most movie romances consign to the backstory, as Delphine, in the wake of a two-year-old broken engagement she has yet to put behind her, makes unfulfilling trips to a trio of resorts, encountering souls both nonplussed and sympathetic while, by her expectations as a modern single female, not “meeting anyone.”
+As Delphine, the lonely but defiant Paris secretary at the center of Le Rayon Vert, Marie Rivière creates an emotionally rich portrait of a lovelorn woman who transfers her energies into an anxious quest for the ideal summer vacation.
+In this fifth part of his six-film cycle of “Comedies and Proverbs,” Eric Rohmer spends the first 80 of its 98 minutes treading territory that most movie romances consign to the backstory, as Delphine, in the wake of a two-year-old broken engagement she has yet to put behind her, makes unfulfilling trips to a trio of resorts, encountering souls both nonplussed and sympathetic while, by her expectations as a modern single female, not “meeting anyone.”
 Those who find Rohmer heroines difficult—that is, demanding because they are three-dimensional, non-formulaic creations with an intricate set of foibles and needs—might even be won over by the depth and poignancy of Delphine, one of its maker’s most generously etched characters, perhaps given its extra layer of vigor by Rivière’s credit as a collaborator on the scenario.

-Because this Rayon Vert is a comedy, Rohmer and Rivière supply a closer encounter with the flash for a climax, along with the appearance of a promising stranger (Vincent Gauthier), yet without seeming to cure Delphine’s darkness and doubt with a human or mythical panacea.
+Rohmer and Rivière supply a closer encounter with the “flash” for the climax, along with the appearance of a promising stranger (Vincent Gauthier), yet without seeming to cure Delphine’s darkness and doubt with a human or mythical panacea.
 Isolating his depressed protagonist with deceptively simple long shots of her lone wanderings, or placing her in front of the churning foam of waves hitting a seawall, Rohmer ultimately rebuts her gloomy monologues of self-denial: “I’m not the adventurous type…If I had anything to give, people would see it.”
-Delphine’s ultimate acceptance of her innate adventurousness and worth results, for an audience appreciative of Rohmer’s wit and humanist fire, in a yelp timed to an atmospheric phenomenon, but birthed by the transcendence of self-recognition.
+Delphine’s ultimate acceptance of her innate adventurousness and worth results, for viewers appreciative of Rohmer’s wit and humanist fire, in a yelp timed to an atmospheric phenomenon, but birthed by the transcendence of self-recognition.